HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The browser may show a permission prompt or a different UI for privacy reasons before granting the website access to the clipboard contents.
 The Async Clipboard API is available in Chrome, Edge, and Safari.
 Firefox only supports the `writeText()` method.

+{{ figure_markup(
+caption="Mobile websites use the Async Clipboard API", content="618,062", classes="big-number",
+sheets_gid="2077755325",
+sql_file="fugu.sql"
+)
+}}

 With 560,359 (8.91%) desktop and 618,062 (8.25%) mobile sites, the Async Clipboard API (`writeText()` method) is one of the most used Fugu APIs.
 The `write()` method is used on 1,180 desktop and 1,227 mobile sites.
 The commercial website <a hreflang="en" href="https://clippingmagic.com/">Clipping Magic</a> allows you to remove the background of an image with the help of an AI algorithm.
 Just paste an image from the clipboard, and the website will remove its background.

+{{ figure_markup(
+image="async-clipboard-api.png",
+caption='Clipping Magic uses artificial intelligence to remove the background of images pasted via the Async Clipboard API', description='Screenshot showing an application with an image on the left, and the same image without a background on the right', width=699, height=440
+) }}

 ## Web Share API
 The [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) allows you to share text, a URL, or files from a website or web application with other applications, e.g., mail clients or messengers.
 To do so, call the [`navigator.share()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) method.
 It takes an object with the data to share with another application.
 The browser then opens the built-in share sheet, where the user can select the target application from.
 The method returns a promise that resolves in case the content was successfully shared; otherwise, it will be rejected.